Why become a foster carer?

 Foster carers are asked to provide;

-- Shelter and a comfy place to sleep
+- Shelter, safety and a comfortable place to sleep

-- Basic obedience, with additional behaviour support available from our knowlegable volunteers
+- Basic obedience, with additional behaviour support available from our knowledgeable volunteers

 - Transportation to once off professional photo shoot for adoption advertising